You can now add Healthify as a preferred source on Google. Click here to see us when you search Google.

 Key points about food safety

-- Food safety is about making sure that food is safe to eat and doesn't make people sick.
+- Food safety is about making sure that food is safe for you and your whānau to eat.

-- It generally describes ways of handling, preparing and storing foods that prevent foodborne illness.
+Food safety is about making sure that food is safe to eat and doesn't make people sick.
+It generally describes ways of handling, preparing and storing foods to prevent foodborne illness (food poisoning).

 Common causes of foodborne illness are: